f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

    .. note:: You can see that the pool members listed are all the cluster
       node IPs on port 32722. (**NodePort mode**)

 #.
-Now let's test access to the new web application via **Firefox** on the **jumpbox**.
+Now let's test access to the new web application "*through*"" **Firefox** on the **jumpbox**.
-   To do this, go back to the **Deployment** tab of your UDF lab session at https://udf.f5.com and connect to **superjump** using the **Firefox** access method.
+   To do this, browse back to the **Deployment** tab of your UDF lab session at https://udf.f5.com and connect to **superjump** using the **Firefox** access method.

    .. note:: The web application is not directly accessible from the public Internet.
-      But the **jumpbox** system is connected to the same internal virtual lab network and the **Firefox** access method provides *browser-in-a-browser* functionality that allows remote browsing to the new private web site.
+      But since the **jumpbox** system is connected to the same internal virtual lab network we can use the **Firefox** access method because it provides *browser-in-a-browser* functionality that allows remote browsing to this new private web site.

    .. image:: ../images/udffirefox.png

 #.
 The *Firefox* application installed on the superjump system's will appear in your browser (i.e., a *browser-in-a-browser*).
-   Find and click on the "**Hello, World**" bookmark/shortcut, or type http://10.1.1.4 in the URL field.
+   Find and click on the "**Hello, World**" bookmark/shortcut, or type http://10.1.1.4 in the appropriate URL field.

    .. image:: ../images/ffhelloworld.png